 The framework you use is not that important, as long as you are using a framework.
 A framework’s primary advantage is making code logical and clear today and far into the future, regardless of the actual developer writing the code.
 A framework outlines stand practices for code development.
 This lessens confusion when reviewing code.
 Also, this diminishes a new developer’s onboarding time, meaning they can be more productive, much more quickly.
 If you want to learn more about frameworks, I’ve also written about the benefits of using a PHP framework.

 All custom code, at least for now, is written by people, and people make mistakes.
 A code repository like GitHub or bitbucket allows a team to create code, commit (meaning save it) to the repository.
 The repository keeps track of all changes made in the code by each developer.
 Then, if there are issues or bugs, the repository allows the code to be reverted, or reset, to the last known working version.
 This allows the site to be fixed fast.
 Then, the development team can focus on the issue/bug on the staging server without affecting the live server.

 A Staging Server

-A staging server allows the development team to work, make changes, test and run through QA (quality assurance) without the concern of taking down or causing issues on the live site.
+A staging server allows the development team to work, make changes, test, and run through QA (quality assurance) without the concern of taking down or causing issues on the live site.
 Think of it as a place to work and experiment on functions to add to the application.
 Ideally, the staging server runs on the exact same server as the live to ensure if it works on staging, it works on live.

 We have used these six tips for development projects over the years.
 We’ve revamped and updated them as our clients’ needs and the complexity of their applications have grown.
 This is by no means a complete list, but they are the six I find most integral to our development projects process.
-They help us ensure the best end product for our clients, and I hope you’ll give them a try yourself.
+They help us get the best end product for our clients, and I hope you’ll give them a try yourself.